farlee2121/DevEssentialsBlog/content/draft/2022-10-05-Are-principles-SMART.md

 Speaking of principles, SMART is a principle for setting goals.
 Is SMART SMART?

 - *Specific*: A little help from the template goes a long way.
 I'd say it's decently clear even without the template.
 - *Measurable*: I can't think any meaningful measures.
 One can recognize if a goal is SMART, but that's more of a review than a measure.
-Each property within is relatively boolean or rather subjective if quantified.
+Each SMART property is subjective and boolean rather than quantitatively measurable.
 - *Achievable*: Yes
 - *Realistic*: Yes
 - *Timely*: No. There is no timeframe for SMART.
 It is something you apply whenever you set a goal and it doesn't specify how often you set goals.